KyNorthstar/blog/beta/2024-12-21-Image-generators-energy-usage.md

 [According to Google][Google: Powering a Google Search], a Google search in 2009 took about **{{ energyUsage-googleSearch-2009 }}** of energy.
 [A 2019 article by Full Fact][Full Fact: How energy intensive is a Google search?] discusses a claim by The Times that a single Google search takes enough energy to "power a low-energy light bulb for an hour", which the article then goes on to interpret as about **{{ energyUsage-googleSearch-2019 }}**.

-Assuming that all the fancy info cards and such increased the energy usage since 2009, I'll go with the newer figure.
-I'll also ignore the [AI Overview bullshit][Google is Smart] for now.
+Assuming that all the fancy info cards and such increased each Google search's energy usage since 2009, I'll go with the newer & higher figure.
+I'll also ignore the [AI Overview bullshit][Google is Smart] because it's not really useful and complicates these calculations.

-So assuming you go directly to images.google.com and search from there and that uses **{{ energyUsage-googleSearch-2019 }}**, and it takes you 1 minute to find the image you want and you don't have to do a second search, and you're using that iMac from earlier which uses **{{ energyUsage-averageDevice-perMinute }}** per minute, and you're _really_ hammering in that search query which uses **{{- energyUsage-humanBody-1KCal -}}**, and you're using Magical Internet that takes zero energy to transmit data:
+So assuming you have a browser sortcut to directly search images.google.com and that uses **{{ energyUsage-googleSearch-2019 }}**, and it takes you 1 minute to find the image you want (and you don't have to do a second search), and you're using that iMac from earlier which uses **{{ energyUsage-averageDevice-perMinute }}** per minute, and you spend 1KCal (**{{- energyUsage-humanBody-1KCal -}}**) to type in the search query, and you're using Magical Internet that takes zero energy to transmit data:

 <figure class="energy-usage card">
   <!--